-Sleepers are early railroad "ties" made from rock or marble.
-They seem to be
+Sleepers, or stringers, are early railroad "ties" made from rock

-very early days of railroading in the U.S.
+railroads being built in the very early days of railroading in the U.S.

 laying techniques - prior to the common use of wooden ties.
 Sleeper is

 I know of five railroads (so far) that used sleepers: